 Some unscrupulous individuals can target sponsored children and they can impersonate the sponsored child and ask for money, material things or medical care in the hope of getting money.
 Occasionally the child is threatened to write letters by abusive adults for similar reasons.

 You can, but we strongly discourage it because it takes accountability and transparency out of our control.
 Again, both email and Facebook are easily impersonated.
 Some children and sponsors are approved for internet contact by arrangement because of the age and knowledge we have of them.
-Nearly 100 % of HOPE sponsored children do not have electricity, computers except occasionally at some schools.
+Nearly 100 % of HOPE sponsored children do not have electricity or computers except occasionally at some schools.